hdShang/arxiv-daily/docs/cs-CV/2025-11-27/papers/251122134v1-dualvla-building-a-generalizable-embodied-agent-via-partial-decoupli.md

 ---
 layout: default
-title: DualVLA: Building a Generalizable Embodied Agent via Partial Decoupling of Reasoning and Action
+title: "DualVLA: Building a Generalizable Embodied Agent via Partial Decoupling of Reasoning and Action"
 ---

 # DualVLA: Building a Generalizable Embodied Agent via Partial Decoupling of Reasoning and Action